amaranand/dss/README.md

 ## 📈 Performance Expectations & Metrics (example)

-Track and report:
+We plan to track and report (post Go Live):
 - Number of signals / trades
 - Average holding period
 - Win rate
 - Average return per trade
-- CAGR (if backtested), annualized volatility
+- CAGR, annualized volatility
 - Max drawdown, Sharpe ratio

 **Targets (example / aspirational)**:
 - Conservative: single-digit to mid-teens annualized when applied to a diversified index/large-cap pod.
+Expected to be better than FD and comparable to SIP
 - Max drawdown target: **< 12%** (subject to market conditions and personal risk tolerance).

 ---